Discover the Many Fascinating Worlds of Perspective

 Challenge of the Future

 Perspective is an old subject with an exciting future.
-Today, the field of perspective is positively brimming with many new theories, methods, inventions, and vital application areas, and it continues to evolve rapidly.
+Today, the field of perspective is positively brimming with new theories, methods, inventions, and vital application areas, and it continues to evolve rapidly.

 -- < LATEST NEWS > --

-In relation to this website, please forgive any mistakes that creep into a project of this size and scope.
+Please forgive any mistakes that creep into a project of this size and scope.
 Feel free to inform us of errors, falsehoods, etc., and/or suggest ways to improve the ideas presented.

 Thank you, dear reader, for your kind patience.